matteoferla/rdkit_to_params/README.md

     p = Params.from_smiles('*C(=O)C', name='CAP', atomnames={1: ' C  ', 2: ' O  ', 3: ' CA '})
     p.make_N_terminal_cap(mainchain_atoms=['C', 'CA'])

+These methods also accept `connection_idx`, which is the Fortran-style index of the connection that will become a LOWER/UPPER. i.e. if the cap is further connected but not as a polymer, say `*NCC*`.

+Do note:

-Do note, `.test()` does not work on a terminal cap and will segfault.
+* `.test()` does not work on a terminal cap and will segfault
+* `mainchain_atoms` will change Rosetta atom-types only if the name matches
+* The code accepts only cases with 3 or more atoms (so a `*=O` cap is a no go and requires virtual atoms added manually)

 ## Caveat: I do not know many things!

 ### Chemical